cjmlgrto/fit3143-notes/notes/02-ipc.md

 [← Return to Index](https://github.com/cjmlgrto/fit3143-notes/)

 # Inter-Process Communications

-**Inter-Process Communication** _(abbrev.
-IPC)_ requires information sharing among two or more processes.
+**Inter-Process Communication (IPC)** requires information sharing among two or more processes.
 There are two methods for this:

 1. Original Sharing (Shared Data)
 2. Copy Sharing (Message-Passing)

 ## Message-Passing

-- A **message-passing system** is a subsystem of a distributed system that provides a set of message-based IPC protocols
+* A **message-passing system** is a subsystem of a distributed system that provides a set of message-based IPC protocols
-- Shields (_abstracts_) the details of complex network protocols and multiple heterogeneous platforms from programmers
+* Shields (abstracts) the details of complex network protocols and multiple heterogeneous platforms from programmers
-- Enables processes to communicate by exchanging messages
+* Enables processes to communicate by exchanging messages
-- Allows programs to be written by using simple communication primitives such as _send_ and _receive_
+* Allows programs to be written by using simple communication primitives such as `send` and `receive`
-- Used as a foundation for building higher-level IPC systems like RPC and DSM
+* Used as a foundation for building higher-level IPC systems like RPC and DSM

-### A Good Message-Passing System has:
+### Qualities of a Good Message-Passing System

-- Simplicity
+* Simplicity
-- Uniform semantics
+* Uniform semantics
-- Efficiency
+* Efficiency
-- Reliability
+* Reliability
-- Correctness
+* Correctness
-- Flexibility
+* Flexibility
-- Security
-- Portability
+* Securiity

-### A Typical IPC Message Structure
+## A Typical Message Structure
 ```
 - Header
     - Addresses
         - Sender address
         - Receiver address
     - Sequence number (or ID)
     - Structural information
         - Type
         - Number of bytes
 - Message...
 ```

-### Things to Consider when Building an IPC Protocol
+### Considerations when building an IPC Protocol

-- **Identity** (Who's sending/receiving?)
+* **Identity** — Who’s sending/receiving?
-- **Network Topology** (How many senders/receivers?
-How many nodes overall?)
+* **Network Topology** — How many senders/receivers?
+How many nodes overall?
-- **Flow Control** (Is a message guaranteed?
-Should sender wait for reply?)
+* **Flow Control** — Is a message guaranteed?
+Should the sender wait for a reply?
-- **Error Control** & Channel Management (What to do when things fail?)
+* **Error Control and Channel Management** — What to do when things fail?

-## Synchronisation in IPC
+## Synchronisation

-### Blocking vs. Non-Blocking

-- **Blocking** — the next step can't be done unless the current step is complete
+* A step is called **blocking** if the next step can’t be done unless it is complete
-- **Non-blocking** — the next step can be done at any time
+* A step is **non-blocking** if the next step can be done at any time

-### Synchronous vs. Asynchronous
+### Synchronous

-#### Synchronous
-- When processes **need to be done sequentially** and each process is _blocking_
+* When processes need to be done sequentially and each process is blocking
-- Simple and easy to implement
+* Simple and easy to implement
-- Contributes to reliability
+* Contributes to reliability
-- No backward error recovery needed
+* No backward error recovery needed

-#### Asynchronous
+### Asynchronous
-- Steps in the process may occur **at the same time**, **out of order**, or **at least before other steps complete**
+* Steps in the processes may occur at the same time, out of order, or at least before other steps complete
-- High concurrency
+* High concurrency
-- More flexible than synchronous
+* More flexible than synchronous
-- Lower deadlock risk than in synchronous communication
+* Lower deadlock risk than in synchronous communication

 ## Buffering

-Metaphorically, means queuing sent/received messages to and from one processor to another.
+Metaphorically, **buffering** means queuing sent/received messages to and from one processor to another

-- **Synchronous Systems** can have either a no buffer or a single-message buffer
+* **Sync systems** can have either a no-buffer or a single-message buffer
-- **Async Systems** can have an unbounded capacity buffer or a finite message (also known as a multiple message buffer)
+* **Async systems** can have an unbounded capacity buffer or a finite message (also known as a multiple message buffer)

 ## Multi-datagram Messages

-- There's a limit to the amount of data that can be transmitted at a time.
-This is known as MTU (Max transfer unit)
+* There’s a limit to the amount of data that can be transmitted at a time.
+This is known as MTU (Max Transfer Unit)
-- Messages bigger than the MTU have to be fragmented into several packets/datagrams
+* Messages bigger than the MTU have to be fragmented into several packets/datagrams
-- Thus, messages that need to be sent over multiple packets are called **multi-datagram messages**
+* Thus, messages that need to be sent over multiple packets are called **multi-datagram messages*
-- Assembly/disassembly is the responsibility of the message-passing system
+* Assembly/disassembly is the responsibility of the message-passing system

-## Encoding & Decoding
+## Encoding and Decoding

-- Is needed if the sender and receiver have different architectures
+* Needed if the sender/receiver have different architectures
-- Homogenous encoding/decoding is needed for:
+* Homogeneous encoding/decoding needed for:
-	- using an absolute pointer,
+	* Using an absolute pointer
-	- and to know which object is stored in where and how much storage it requires
+	* Knowing which object is stored in where and how much storage it requires

 ## Process Addressing
 ### Explicit Addressing
-- `send(process_ID, message)`
+* `send(process_ID, message)`
-- `receive(process_ID, message)`
+* `receive(process_ID, message)`

 ### Implicit Addressing
-- `send_any(service_ID, message)`
+* `send_any(service_ID, message)`
-- `receive_any(process_ID, message)`
+* `receive_any(process_ID, message)`

 ## Failure Handling

-There are 3 possibilites for failure during message-passing:
+There are 3 possibilities for failure during message-passing:

-- **Loss of request message** (the message sent does not reach the receiver)
+* **Loss of request message** — the message sent doesn’t reach the receiver
-- **Loss of response message** (the message sent arrives, but the reply back does not reach the sender)
+* **Loss of response message** — the message sent arrives, but reply back does not reach sender
-- **Unsuccessful execution of request** (the message sent crashes the receiver)
+* **Unsuccessful execution of request** — the message sent crashes the receiver

-### Example Options for Failure Handling
+### Examples of Failure Handling

 #### 4-Message Reliable IPC Protocol
 1. Client sends request
 2. Server replies with an acknowledgement
 3. Server processes request